1. Director Qualifications

 B. Qualifying Shares for Stock Ownership Guidelines

-Shares of stock that count toward satisfaction of these Stock Ownership Guidelines ("Qualifying Shares") include:
+Shares of stock that count toward satisfaction of the Stock Ownership Guidelines ("Qualifying Shares") include:

-- shares representing net after tax proceeds (using a 25% tax rate) of unvested restricted stock units (cannot represent more than 50% of the requirement total);
+- Shares representing net after tax proceeds (using a 25% tax rate) of unvested restricted stock units;

-- shares beneficially owned in a partnership or in a trust or by a spouse and/or minor children.
+- Shares held in a partnership or in a trust for the benefit of such Covered Person or his or her spouse and/or minor children.

 C. Stock Ownership Guidelines